Department of Environmental Science and Policy

 ESP 308 Global Environmental Problems and Sustainability

-This course provides students with an understanding of how to identify opportunities for energy savings and renewable energy at the residential building level.
-The course blends in-class and on-line lectures with group exercises of an applied nature.
-The course culminates with a student-driven case study of a completed energy project in Maine.
-Pre-requisite ESP 275, or permission of instructor.
+This course provides students with an understanding of how to identify opportunities for energy savings in all economic sectors, with an emphasis at the residential building level.
+Laboratories will be modeled primarily after the findings of a typical home energy audit, with an emphasis on weatherization, indoor air quality, and utility use.
+The course culminates with a Maine-based case study.
+Prerequisite: ESP 275 or permission of instructor.
 Cr.
 3.

 ESP 326/ECO 326 Environmental Economics